BerkeleyAutomation/CloudRobotics_tutorial/README.md

     - `,`: Open gripper

 #### Viewing SAM's results
-Once SAM and CloudGrippper and both up and running, you can look in ~/CloudRobotics_tutorial/tutorial_workspace/launch/saved_images for both the original image and the saved mask image.
+If you have ran SAM and CloudGrippper and both are up and running, you can look in ~/CloudRobotics_tutorial/tutorial_workspace/launch/saved_images for both the original image and the saved mask image.

 ## PART 4: FOG-RTX Data Collection and Management (5 Min)
 All the data is automatically collected through [fog-rt-x](https://github.com/BerkeleyAutomation/fog_x), a cloud based data collection and management.
 [fog_rtx_recorder.py](./tutorial_workspace/fogros2_tutorial/fog_rtx_recorder.py) shows an example of collecting data from various topics and store them to the cloud.
-The website will be statically generated at the end of the workshop at link: https://berkeleyautomation.github.io/CloudRobotics_tutorial/
+The website will be statically generated and posted at the end of the workshop at link: https://berkeleyautomation.github.io/CloudRobotics_tutorial/